AdaCore/why3/doc/starting.rst

 way.
 This section presents the basic use of this GUI.
 Please refer to :numref:`sec.ideref` for a more complete description.

-.. %EXECUTE bin/why3 ide --batch="snap doc/images/gui-1.png" doc/hello_proof.why
+.. %EXECUTE bin/why3 ide --batch="wait 1;snap doc/images/gui-1.png" doc/hello_proof.why

 .. _fig.gui1: